statamic/v2-docs/content/collections/docs/installing.md

 If you have used Statamic before and know what you're doing, you can choose to clear the default content, storage, settings, theme, assets, and/or users.

 Run `php please clear:site` inside your Statamic directory to initiate the clear process.
 You will be prompted to choose which data you would like to clear.
+If you want to delete everything and start fresh, it's also possible to skip the prompts and wipe everything using `php please clear:site --force`.